onflow/docs/docs/community-resources/developer-portal/index.md

 ## Adding New Content

-Expanding the Developer Portal with new content is straightforward:
+Expanding the Flow Docs with new content is straightforward:

-1. Markdown Mastery: To display content on the Developer Portal, use Markdown format.
+1. Markdown Mastery: To display content on the Flow Docs, use Markdown format.
 Markdown syntax resources are available for learning and reference:
     - [https://www.markdowntutorial.com/](https://www.markdowntutorial.com/)
     - [https://www.markdownguide.org/](https://www.markdownguide.org/)